psturm-swift/SwiftySignals/README.md

 	}

 ### Timer Signal
 Timer Signals are of class `TimerSignal`.
 Such timers can be seen as time triggered signals with message type `Void`.
-The timer  is configured by its `init(interval: TimeInterval, repeats: Bool)` function and activated by `activate`.
+The timer  is configured by its `init(repeats: Bool)` function and activated by `fire`.
 The timer is triggering messages with the given time interval (continuously if repeats is true).

-	let timer = TimerSignal(interval: 10, repeats: true)
+	let timer = TimerSignal(repeats: true)
 	let observables = ObservableCollection()
 	timer
 	    .fired
 	    .then {.print("Timer has been triggered") }
 	    .append(to: observables)

-	timer.enable()
+	timer.fire(after: Measurement(value: 10, UnitDuration.seconds)

 ## Available modifiers
 Different modifiers can be connected to an endpoint.
 Modifiers transforms observables into different observables.
 As modifiers are observables as well it is possible to chain different modifiers together.